A conversation about cloud technology becomes valuable when the word cloud turns into concrete engineering and organizational decisions.

 Cloud technologies

-A presentation on how cloud technologies are changing product systems: from the speed of solution output to sustainability, security and architectural trade-offs.
+A presentation on how cloud technologies are changing product systems: from time-to-market and scalability to resilience, security, and architecture trade-offs.

 Source